Wally Boag: Biography

 While Walt Disney was alive, he did everything he could to further Boag's career.
 Boag voiced Jose in "Walt Disney's Enchanted Tiki Room" and also wrote much of the script for the attraction, participating also in the development of "Haunted Mansion" in Disneyland.

 Disney had small roles written for Boag in The Absent-Minded Professor and Son of Flubber.
 It was Disney's plan to use Boag as the voice of Tigger in Winnie the Pooh.
 While at a story meeting for Winnie the Pooh and the Blustery Day, Disney felt that Wally Boag was perfect for the role of Tigger.
-Disney died from lung cancer in December 1966.
-Boag voiced for Tigger when the featurette was aired but the role ultimately went to Paul Winchell.
+Disney died from lung cancer in December 1966 before Boag auditioned for Tigger.
+But in 1968, director Wolfgang Reitherman and other studio executives decided that Boag's high-energy stage performance was "too zany" for the film, and instead, the role went to Paul Winchell.
 Except for a cameo appearance in The Love Bug, Boag did not appear in any more Disney films.

 Wally Boag as "Pecos Bill" at the Golden Horseshoe Revue in the early 1970s.
 Betty Taylor as "Slue Foot Sue" in the background.

 In 1971, Boag took his Pecos Bill character to the newly opened Walt Disney World and re-crafted the saloon show into a faster, funnier Diamond Horseshoe Revue.
 Three years later he returned to Disneyland and finished his career there, entertaining adoring crowds at the Golden Horseshoe, retiring in 1982.
 (He had in the meantime performed his act as the human guest on the fifth season of The Muppet Show.)
 The Golden Horseshoe Revue closed in 1986.
 In 1995, Boag was inducted into the ranks of the Disney Legends and has his own window on Main Street in Disneyland above the Carnation Company.
 The inscription reads "Theatrical Agency - Golden Vaudeville Routines - Wally Boag, Prop."

 Boag lived in California with his wife, Ellen Morgan Boag.

 He died on June 3, 2011, in Santa Monica, California from Alzheimer's disease.